 The platform relies on gaining and retaining users on the site to increase traffic.
 Its ultimate goal is to earn enough revenue to redistribute the funds among its members.

-The above-mentioned exchanges each have fees for different features on their platform.
+The exchanges mentioned above each have fees for different features on their platform.
 Importantly, some do not have trading fees or certain payment method fees.

-Accordingly, finding the cheapest way to buy bitcoin requires you to consider how you will complete transactions, where you live, and also the amount you want to buy.
+Accordingly, finding the cheapest way to buy bitcoin requires considering how you will complete transactions, where you live, and the amount you want to buy.